datapfranc/datapfranc.github.io-src/content/Howto Do data integration.md

 Title: How to do data integration, the BRD example
 Date: 2016-4-01 11:15
-Tags: data integration, model, dataset, BRD
+Tags: data integration, dataset, BRD
 Slug: BRD-data-integration_part1